 3rd: If you see two puncture wounds, you must seek emergency veterinary care immediately.
 Once venom enters the blood stream it takes time to travel throughout the entire body.
 You won’t have any information about how much venom the snake was able to inject, and the location of the bite affects how long it takes until the full impact of the bite will be evident.
 DO NOT WAIT until swelling and symptoms begin… poisonous snake bites are ALWAYS a medical emergency and must be treated as soon as possible.

-Fortunately (if any snake bite can be called fortunate), most of the poisonous bites in our area are from Copperheads.
+More Good News?
+Keep in mind, most of the poisonous bites in our area are from Copperheads.
 These bites, although very painful and destructive to surrounding tissue, are rarely fatal if they get prompt veterinary attention.
+So, don’t totally despair.
+Either way, we are here to help.